Predictive Sales Analytics in Excel? Yes, you could!

-For example, using again our image above, the attributes “days” (how old an opportunity is) and “Euros” (the sales potential or your sales goal for this lead) are numerical.
+For example, again using our image above, the attribute “days” (how old an opportunity is) and “Euros” (the sales potential or your sales goal for this lead) are numerical.
 Convert them into classes.

 You will only classify the attributes you are trying to predict – to know how much information they offer.
 A simple method is to split the ranges into three or four groups.
 For example, in the case of the lifecycle, you can group sales plans that are less than 30 days old, between 30 and 60 days, and those older than 60 days.
 Each opportunity should belong to one class only.
 Avoid too many classes – three to four will do it.
 Otherwise, you will be “overfitting” your model.

 Going back to our Excel example, add new columns for each class, as shown in the following figure.

 Data Mining Techniques for Sales: Leads and Opportunities Scoring.

 We now have a typical classification problem.
 We have defined a target attribute (Status – opportunity won or lost) and various informative ones.
 We have cleaned and structured our data.
 We have created new informative classes for numerical attributes, such as Lifetime or duration for each sales lead.

 Our fundamental question is now: which of these informative attributes or properties is best suited to segment our pipeline so that we can predict successful leads from hopeless ones?